curtism99/TrackCubed/README.md

 1. In the `TrackCubed.Api` project, configure your user secrets (`secrets.json`) with your Azure SQL connection string and Entra ID details.
 2.  **Run Database Migrations:**
     *   Open the Package Manager Console in Visual Studio, target the `TrackCubed.Api` project.
     *   Run `Update-Database`.
-This will create all necessary tables and pre-populate the `ItemTypes` table.
+This will create all necessary tables and pre-populate the `SystemItemTypes` table.

 ### 5. Frontend (`.Maui`) Configuration